top of page

 Q. How close together are the gravesites?

-A. Green Burial Council requires less than 500 per acres which is ½ the normal allowance in a traditional cemetery.
+A. 750 per acres which is 3/4 the normal allowance in a traditional cemetery.
 This allows for green space, trails, and a more natural setting.

 Q. How does one mark the actual burial spot?

-A. Graves are marked by GPS.
-Some other type of physical marker is possible as well, such as native plants, trees or shrubs, or a plain or engraved fieldstone.
+A. Graves are marked by GPS as well as metal markers that may be detected.
+Some other type of physical marker is possible as well, such as a tree, native plants or shrubs, or a plain or engraved fieldstone.

 Q. What about memorialization?